In the face of rising concerns about Cayman's environment, many in the the community are stepping up to do their part.

 Lionfish Culling

 Lionfish began appearing off Cayman’s coast in 2008 as a foreign, invasive species.
-Once lionfish are introduced into an environment, it is near-impossible to drive them away without strict eradication efforts, as we in Cayman have unfortunately found.
-That is why, in Cayman, we have introduced ‘culling’ – a control programme to reduce the lionfish population.
-Lionfish mass-produce at unprecedented rates – females can release up to 30,000 eggs every four days.
+Once lionfish are introduced into an environment, it is near-impossible to eradicate them without strict efforts.
+For this reason the Cayman Islands has introduced culling – a control programme to reduce the lionfish population.
+Lionfish reproduce at unprecedented rates – females can release up to 30,000 eggs every four days.
 They are voracious predators that devour small, juvenile fish and crustaceans in large quantities and they compete with native species for space and food.

 How can you help?